bmitch26/BStar-3DOF/README.md

 </pre>

 ## Phase 1: Core UDP Communication and Data Flow MVP
-Goal: Build a minimal working loop where:
+Goal: Build a working loop where:
 - Sim Harness generates and sends sensor data to STM32 (Node A)
 - Node A processes it and sends control commands to Node B (PC Sim)
 - Node B logs/prints the telemetry